ImagingDataCommons/slim/DICOM-Conformance-Statement.md

 <dd>A globally unique "dotted decimal" string that identifies a specific object or a class of objects; an ISO-8824 Object Identifier.
 Examples: Study Instance UID, SOP Class UID, SOP Instance UID.</dd>

 <dt>Value Representation (VR)</dt>
 <dd>The format type of an individual DICOM data element, such as text, an integer, a person's name, or a code.
-DICOM information objects can be transmitted with either explicit identification of the type of each data element (Explicit VR), or without explicit identification (Implicit VR); with Implicit VR, the receiving application must use a DICOMdata dictionary to look up the format of each data element.</dd>
+DICOM information objects can be transmitted with either explicit identification of the type of each data element (Explicit VR), or without explicit identification (Implicit VR); with Implicit VR, the receiving application must use a DICOM data dictionary to look up the format of each data element.</dd>
 </dl>

 ## Basics of DICOM Communication
 This section describes terminology used in this Conformance Statement for the non-specialist.
 The key terms used in the Conformance Statement are highlighted in italics below.
-This section is not a substitute for training about [DICOM]{acronym-label="DICOM" acronym-form="singular+short"}, and it makes many simplifications about the meanings of [DICOM]{acronym-label="DICOM" acronym-form="singular+short"} terms.
+This section is not a substitute for training about DICOM, and it makes many simplifications about the meanings of DICOM terms.

-Two *Application Entities* (devices) that want to communicate with each other over a network using [DICOM]{acronym-label="DICOM" acronym-form="singular+short"} protocol must first agree on several things during an initial network "handshake".
+Two *Application Entities* (devices) that want to communicate with each other over a network using DICOM protocol must first agree on several things during an initial network "handshake".
 One of the two devices must initiate an *Association* (a connection to the other device), and ask if specific services, information, and encoding can be supported by the other device (*Negotiation*).

 DICOM specifies a number of network services and types of information objects, each of which is called an *Abstract Syntax* for the Negotiation.